Bake Play Smile

 RECIPE NOTES & TIPS

-Storing - Sausage rolls can be stored in an airtight container in the fridge for up to 2 days.
+• Storing – Store in the fridge for up to 2 days in an airtight container.

 Nutrition